piergud/ComputerPlus/README.md

 - [NEW] Computer+ will automatically add Peds who have been stopped by the player to the collected ids ped search list
 - [NEW] Computer+ will automatically add LSPDFR+ court case when you create an arrest resport
 - [NEW] Computer+ now have ability to create citation for stopped ped on foot.
+- [NEW] Computer+ now can be opened from a tablet while the player is on foot

 **Troubleshooting**
 - If your mouse does not appear in Computer+, then make sure the display resolution in game matches your windows display resolution.
 If the resolutions do not match, you will not see a mouse cursor